 You’ll work alongside fellow makers, collaborators, and enablers who have come from different schools around the world and you will have the opportunity to collaborate across the arts.
 The modelmaking, printing, and workshop facilities encourage a culture of making and production.

-You’ll cut into society’s deepest, darkest myths and build interventions in utopias and dystopias past, present and future through the Three Ecologies (Guattari, 1989) mental, social and environmental.
+You will cut into society’s deepest, darkest myths, and build interventions in utopias and dystopias past, present and future through the Three Ecologies (Guattari, 1989) mental, social and environmental.

 You can read the full programme specification for this course here.
 You can also read more about Routes to Professional Qualification as an Architect here.

 You can take a look at any course costs here.

 What students are doing